intellectivelab/docs.intellectivelab.com/index.md

 	> Username: `serviceaccount`
 	> Password: `password`

-	You should get the message `login succeeded`
+	You should get the message `Login Succeeded`

 	![unity-cmd](.\images\unity-installation-1.png)